VimsecAu/kb/m365/baselines/aad.md

 ## Assumptions
 The **Licence Requirements** sections of this document assume the organisation is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) licence level at a minimum.
 Therefore, only licences not included in E3/G3 are listed.

-Some of the policies in this baseline may link to Microsoft instruction pages which assume that an company has created emergency access accounts in Microsoft Entra ID and [implemented strong security measures](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/security-emergency-access#create-emergency-access-accounts) to protect the credentials of those accounts.
+Some of the policies in this baseline may link to Microsoft instruction pages which assume that an organisation has created emergency access accounts in Microsoft Entra ID and [implemented strong security measures](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/security-emergency-access#create-emergency-access-accounts) to protect the credentials of those accounts.

 ## Key Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).